aeternity/protocol/AENS.md

 chain, reveal the name to finish the process.

-A commitment should be binding, i.e. the claimant cannot change the value they commited to withouth changing the actual commitment and hiding, so that a malicious miner learns nothing about the value the claimant has commited until they chose to reveal that value.
+A commitment should be binding, i.e. the claimant cannot change the value they committed to without changing the actual commitment and hiding, so that a malicious miner learns nothing about the value the claimant has committed until they chose to reveal that value.
 This prevents malicious miners from front running, i.e. upon seeing a claim transaction, including their own claim request for the same name instead of the original claimant's one.